 The mission of the Nobel Sustainability Trust is therefore to promote a sustainable economic growth that preserves and ultimately enhances the living systems on the planet, create opportunities for people and harness human ingenuity in support for a prosperous common future.

-By participating in and supporting the Trust, its programs and activities, we encourage people to take a stand for our future as a species on a life-sustaining planet.
+By participating in and supporting NST programs and activities, we encourage people to take a stand for our future as a species on a life-sustaining planet.

-It is our position that nothing is more important than this and we want to sustain human life on this planet, through efforts in the following areas:
+It is our mission that nothing is more important than this and we want to sustain human life on this planet, through efforts in the following areas:

 - Reduction of climate change with emphasis on global warming through the promotion of advances in sustainable production and consumption with emphasis on non-polluting and renewable technologies.